direwolves-2020/week2/quiz/README.md

 * Now create a class `Buzz` that is a subclass of `Fizz`.

 * It should have a constructor like `Fizz` where it takes in an argument `start` with a default value of 0 but it should not have any instance variable of its own.
-Instead it should rely on the inherited class `Fizz`'s `number` value, which will require you to invoke the constructor of the base class `Fizz` from `Buzz`'s constructor.
+Instead it should rely on the inherited class `Fizz`'s `number` value (which will require you to invoke the constructor of the base class `Fizz` from `Buzz`'s constructor).

 * `Buzz` should have a method `next` which should return the next buzz value.
 The buzz value is the next fizz value except if the fizz value is divisible by 5 then it should return the string `buzz` (You will need to call the inherited `next()` method as well as look at the inherited value of `number`)